 Rev those engines!

-Vin Diesel and Paul Walker are in negotiations to reunite for the fourth installment of Universal's "Fast and the Furious" franchise.
-Justin Lin and Chris Morgan, who were behind "Fast and the Furious: Tokyo Drift," are returning to directing and writing duties, respectively.
+Vin Diesel and Paul Walker are in negotiations to reunite for the fourth installment of Universal’s “Fast and the Furious” franchise.
+Justin Lin and Chris Morgan, who were behind “Fast and the Furious: Tokyo Drift,” are returning to direct and write, respectively.